Atli-A/RobotWebControl/README.md

 $ ./kill.sh
 ```

-To use it go to the ip of your raspberry pi and go to port 8888
+To use it go to the ip of your raspberry pi and go to port 8888 in your browser

 ex: 203.0.113.23:8888

 ## Advantages

-This allows the user to use exect positions on the slider for a simpler and more intuitive ui
+This allows the user to use exect positions on the slider for a simpler and more intuitive UI

 This is also more lightweight than the default UI.